 Bone grafting may be required if there is not enough bone to support the implant.
 The bone surrounding the implant should be at least 2mm thickness in volume to be able to properly support the implant, and not worry about thin bone receding.

 Any surgical or invasive procedure carries risks.
-Before any procedure we will inform you of those risks by way of written informed consent documentation.
+Before any procedure, we will inform you of those risks by way of written informed consent documentation.
 You should seek a second opinion by qualified health professional.